You can contribute to audits in Queensland by:

 Planned

-These reports will provide insights into the status of major infrastructure projects of the state and local governments across Queensland’s regions.
+These reports will provide insights into the status of major infrastructure projects of the state and local governments across Queensland.
 We will also provide data and analysis of the planning, coordination, and delivery of the state’s capital program.

 Planned

-These reports analyse the education entities’ financial performance and position.
-They will provide insights into education entities’ recovery from COVID-19 and in meeting the educational requirements and needs of population growth in Queensland’s regions.
+These reports analyse the education entities’ financial performance and position and include assessments of their internal controls, and financial sustainability.
+They will also provide insights into education entities’ asset management and in meeting the educational requirements and needs of population growth in Queensland’s regions.

 Planned

-These reports analyse the health entities’ financial performance and position and include assessments of their financial statement preparation processes, internal controls, and financial sustainability.
+These reports analyse the health entities’ financial performance and position and include assessments of their internal controls, financial performance and sustainability, and asset management in health entities.

 Planned